cdaringe/counsel/packages/counsel-script/README.md

 # counsel-script

-adds a script to package.json.
+adds a npm script to package.json.

 ## example